-Judging of students’ research papers and oral presentations will be under the oversight of thechair of the Judging Panel, who will select faculty from the appropriate disciplines to serve on the judging panel(s).
+Judging of students’ research papers and oral presentations will be under the oversight of the chair of the Judging Panel, who will select faculty from the appropriate disciplines to serve on the oral judging panel.

-Students who are selected to present their research orally will be notified no later than February 8, 2012.
+Students who are selected to present their research orally will be notified by February.
 The presentations will be scheduled to take place during the symposium.
 The judging panel will independently evaluate the presentation using the oral presentation criteria.
 The judging panel will also discuss the students’ research and oral and written presentation performances in private during their final evaluations.
-Upon completion of this process, each member of the judging panel will rank the presentations and determine the top five winners, with the first-, second-, and third-place winners receiving scholarship awards to be used at any college or university of their choice upon high school graduation.
+Upon completion of this process, each member of the judging panel will rank the presentations with the first-, second-, and third-place winners receiving scholarship awards to be used at any college or university of their choice upon high school graduation.

 Judging of students’ posters will be under the oversight of the chair of the Judging Panel, who will select faculty from the appropriate disciplines to serve on the poster judging panel.

 During the TJSHS there will be a poster session throughout which the poster judging panel will tour the room and question poster presenters.
 Poster judges will use the Poster Presentations score sheet to evaluate each poster, the research presented, and the response to questions from judges.